ezraflavine/Phase4Grp5NLP_Project/README.md

 Therefore, the recommended model for adoption is Tuned Gradient Boosting Machine (Tuned_GBM).

 # Deploment
-An app is available created using streamlit and here is were to access it [link here](https://master-uxt2sdbfisrhy3cycvhbze.streamlit.app/)
+An app is available created using streamlit and here is where to access it from [link here](https://master-uxt2sdbfisrhy3cycvhbze.streamlit.app/)